 - localised: most common and usually extra-articular (PVNB and PVNTS) 2

 Typically PVNS is a monoarticular condition and joints with large synovial surfaces are predictably most frequently affected.
 The remainder of this article focuses on intra-articular disease (PVNS).

 Joint effusions commonly co-exist.
 The hypertrophic synovium appears as a soft tissue mass, which on account of haemosiderin, may appear slightly hyperdense compared to adjacent muscle.
 Calcification is very rare in the synovial mass (cf. synovioma where it is common).
 Erosions are often well seen on CT.

 MRI typically shows masslike synovial proliferation with lobulated margins.
-This may be extensive in the diffuse form or limited to a well-defined single nodule in the localized form 9 with low signal intensity due to haemosiderin deposition.
+This may be extensive in the diffuse form or limited to a well-defined single nodule in the localised form 9 with low signal intensity due to haemosiderin deposition.